Understanding and Overcoming Specific Phobias: A Helpful Guide

 If you or a loved one needs an organ transplant, it's essential to understand the process and gather as much information as possible.
 Organ transplantation involves surgically removing a healthy organ from one person and transplanting it into another person whose organ has failed or been injured.
-While often lifesaving, organ transplants are major surgeries that carry potential risks and drawbacks.
+While often lifesaving, organ transplants are major surgeries that carry potential risks and responsibilities.

 In the United States, nine types of organ transplants are performed, according to the United Network for Organ Sharing (UNOS), a nonprofit organization that administers the country's Organ Procurement and Transplantation Network.
 These include: